Organizing in a small space? No problem. Create a stand-alone organization center! Before getting started, Download the Message Center Blueprint.

 Finishing your boxes will give them a great custom look.
 Once you have completed your cuts from cut list #2, glue and nail the face frame pieces to the MDF boxes and let dry.

 Complete your message center with whatever materials you like.
 Here we used cork, dry-erase and textured wallpaper to create a functional and finished look.
-For the cork, we measured the inside of our opening at 12-3/4" W x 19-1/8" H. Using a Dremel MM20 with the Multi-Knife accessory, cut the cork panel to size and affix it to the interior of your box with wood glue.
-Tip: To use this accessory, mount it to your Multi-Max tool, set your speed setting to full speed and use a push or pull motion to work through your material.
-Note that in order to cut even the most flexible of materials, this blade is sharp.
-As with any power tool, avoid placing fingers in the way of the working end of your tool.
+For the cork, we measured the inside of our opening at 12-3/4" W x 19-1/8" H. We used the Dremel MM20 with the Multi-Knife accessory to cut the cork panel to size and affix it to the interior of your box with wood glue, but you can use a sharp knife, scissors or marking tool depending on your material of choice.

 Hang your Message center using heavy duty picture hangers.
 Hang on the studs of the wall if possible, or be sure to use dry-wall anchors if hanging directly onto dry wall.